rethinkdb/rethinkdb-example-flask-backbone-todo/README.md

 * Edit a todo or mark a todo as done
 * Delete a todo

-One missing feature we've left out as an exercise is making this Flask todo app force  users to complete their tasks.
+One feature we've left out as an exercise is making this Flask todo app force  users to complete their tasks.
 In time.

 # Complete stack #